tuzz/scene/README.md

 **Windows users:**

-You'll need the glut dll, which you can download [here](http://dl.dropbox.com/u/5490406/github/glut32.dll).
+You'll need the GLUT dynamic link library, which you can download [here](http://dl.dropbox.com/u/5490406/github/glut32.dll).
 Copy that into your Windows > SysWOW64 folder, or System32 if you don't have that.

 **Running the default scene:**